 Welcome to the YA Book Prize 2021

-- Loveless by Alice Oseman (published by HarperCollins Children's Books)
+Congratulations to the winner of the YA Book Prize 2021, Loveless by Alice Oseman (published by HarperCollins Children's Books)!

-Find out more about the shortlisted books and authors, and read the first chapter of each book for free, here.
+Find out more about the shortlisted books and authors here.
+Download the first chapter of every book on the shortlist and find discussion points for them, as well as Q&As with all the authors, here.
 You can also take part it in our YA Book Prize shortlist reading challenge on StoryGraph here.

-This year, we are also awarding the third ever YA Book Prize Special Achievement Award to the Queen of UK YA, Malorie Blackman, to celebrate the 20th anniversary of the first novel in her seminal YA series, Noughts & Crosses.
-During her 30-year career as an author, Malorie has inspired generations of young readers, not only through her own writing, but also during her time as Children’s Laureate, which saw the founding of the UK’s first Young Adult Literature Convention.
+We also gave the third ever YA Book Prize Special Achievement Award to the Queen of UK YA and former Children's Laureate, Malorie Blackman, to celebrate the 20th anniversary of the first novel in her seminal YA series, Noughts & Crosses.

 We know you love YA fiction so our aim is to showcase the best YA from the UK and Ireland, awarding the YA Book Prize every year to a novel that our expert judges, including young people, think is something special.